Updated as of January 2026

 TIP: Although trains are color coded, don’t use colors to figure out how to get around or to ask someone.
 Use the number or letter associated.

 Before even entering a train station it is important to read the signs.
 Some entrances will only be able to take you to a platform that goes in one direction only.
 Meaning in order to get to the other side you will have to cross the street to get to the proper entrance.
-If you go into the wrong entrance and there is no underpass to get to the side you need to be on, you just lost $2.75 swiping through the turnstile.
+If you go into the wrong entrance and there is no underpass to get to the side you need to be on, you just lost your money.

 Please keep in mind not every station and entrance has an elevator or escalator.
 Many only have stairs.
 Not all trains are underground some are elevated.
 There are also local and express train stops.
 When looking at a subway map the black dots indicate that particular train will stop at every stop.
 A white dot indicates it will only stop at certain stops.
 You can also listen to see if the conductor says its an express or local or simply ask those already on the train is this an express or local before you get on.